eigerco/solana-spec/implementation-details.md

 ```

 Every 7500ms the nodes are rotating their active set of nodes:
-1. For every i-th node, a bucket is calculated based on a node's stake: `bucket[i] = min(log2(node_stake[i]),24)`.
+1. For every i-th node, a bucket is calculated from the node's stake: `bucket[i] = min(log2(node_stake[i]),24)`.
 2. For every active set entry k (k=[0, 24]) weights of nodes are calculated: `weight[i] = (min(bucket[i], k) + 1)^2`.
-3. Nodes in every k-th active set entry are weight-shuffled and the first 12 of them are inserted into the active set entry index map with empty bloom filters.
+3. Nodes in every k-th active set entry are weight-shuffled.
+The first 12 of them are inserted into the active set entry index map with empty bloom filters.

 Before sending the push message further a node first calculates the stake: `min(node_stake, origin_stake)`, where `node_stake` is the stake of the node that received the message, `origin_stake` is the stake of the message origin node.
-The calculated stake corresponds to a bucket in the push active set nodes.
-For each peer found at a given push active set entry from the selected bucket, the node checks whether the origin of the push message was not pruned by this peer by checking its bloom filter.
-If yes the peer is filtered out - it will not receive the message (in the example above node A was pruned by C so B will not send it a message).
+The calculated stake corresponds to a bucket in the push active set of nodes.
+For each peer found at a given push active set entry from the selected bucket, the node checks whether the origin of the push message was pruned by this peer by checking its bloom filter.
+If yes the peer is filtered out - it will not receive the message.
 Otherwise, a peer is collected.
 Finally, a list of push messages is created for no more than a `fanout` (9) amount of collected peer.
+In the example shown above node A was pruned by C so B will not send it a message.

 This algorithm guarantees that:
 * nodes with higher stake will more likely send the message to their higher-staked peers